leonardoong/golang-project/part1/README.md

 - Then client can hit `GetSummary` with request of Stock Name to get the latest summary of all the transaction from redis

-*note that you need to hit `InitData` and wait for processing first before `GetSummary` otherwise that will be no data return
+*note that you need to hit `InitData` and wait for processing first before `GetSummary` otherwise that will be no data return *you can check some screenshot in `/screenshot` folder and some diagram too